centerofci/climate-change-industry/README.md

 The repo has an attached Github Action that can access that API key (pls don't steal it), runs `yarn data`, and commits any changes to the `data.json` file.

-This Action will run whenever a change is pushed to `master`, and at midnight UTC every day.
+This Action will run whenever a change is pushed to `master`, and at midnight UTC every day (by the `fetch-data.yml` GitHub Action).
 See past runs or re-run the Action [in the Github interface](https://github.com/Wattenberger/climate-change-industry/actions).

+### Benchmark data

+There are several node scripts for scraping benchmark data, which output data in the `src/data/` folder.
+These can all be run using `yarn scrape-data`, and the `scrape-dashboard-data.yml` GitHub Action will automatically run it every Sunday.